jennecattoor/itp-webcase/README.md

 - Next.js: Very good React-based workflow.
 I haven't used Next.js before so I had to read the docs to learn about the serverside rendering.
 - GraphQl: I had little experience with using GraphQL in a personal project.
 Easy to learn and get the data you need with GraphiQl.
 - Vercel: Straightforward to use for this project as Next.js is from the creator of Next.js.

+## Experience

+It was a really fun project to do.
+I went a little over the ~4h mark this is mainly because of having to read documentations.
+You can always contact me if you have any questions of choices I made or tips to improve.